Chippewa Valley Technical College

 Chippewa Valley Technical College is one of the 16 technical and community colleges in the Wisconsin Technical College System, centered in Eau Claire, Wisconsin.
 It serves an 11-county area, with its largest campus in Eau Claire (actually home to three separate campuses: Clairemont, Gateway, and West) and major regional centers in Chippewa Falls, Menomonie, Neillsville and River Falls.

 The school offers associate degree and technical diploma programs, as well as other certifications and adult continuing education programs.
-In the 2004–05 school year, 6,306 students were enrolled in programs and 15,978 students in continuing education.
+In the 2024–25 school year, 8,198 students were enrolled in programs and 17,425 students in continuing education.

-CVTC's president is Sunem Beaton-Garcia.
+CVTC's president is Dr. Sunem Beaton-Garcia.